ewang84-cloud/CSC120-A6/bugLog.md

 Failed unit test: testResaleBuy

 ## Bug 6
-Brief description:
+Brief description:  In the Print Inventory method in Resale shop, the condition for (int i = 0; i <= this.inventory.size(); i++) is wrong, the number between 0 and i are one more than i, thus it will report IndexOutOfBoundsException.
-Failed unit test:
+Failed unit test: testPrintInventory

 ## Bug 7
 Brief description: